nehemiaobati/wasmercodeigniter/app/documentation.md

 **10.1.
 Production Server Setup**

-The `setup.sh` script provides a complete, automated setup for a production-ready Ubuntu server.
+The `setup.sh` script provides a complete, automated setup for a production-ready Ubuntu server. **Note:** Ensure your server has at least 2GB of RAM to handle the compilation of PDF documents and FFMpeg conversions.

 **10.2.
 Deployment Checklist**

 1. Set `CI_ENVIRONMENT` to `production` in your `.env` file.
 2. Install production-only dependencies: `composer install --no-dev --optimize-autoloader`.
 3. Run database migrations: `php spark migrate`.
-4. Optimize the application: `php spark optimize`.
-5. Ensure the web server's document root points to the `/public/` directory.
+4. Ensure `ffmpeg` and `pandoc` are in the system PATH.
-6. Verify that `writable/` directory has the correct server permissions.
+5. Verify that `writable/` directory (especially `writable/uploads` and `writable/nlp`) has the correct server permissions.

 **10.3.
 Performance Optimization**

 - **Caching:** The application is configured to use Redis with a file-based fallback.
 - **Autoloader Optimization:** The `--optimize-autoloader` flag creates an optimized class map.
-- **Spark Optimize Command:** `php spark optimize` caches configuration for improved performance.
+- **Memory Pruning:** The `MemoryService` automatically prunes old interactions when the threshold (default: 500) is reached to keep database queries fast.

 **11. Troubleshooting**

 **11.1.
 Frequently Asked Questions (FAQ)**

-- **Why can't I log in after registering?** You must click the verification link sent to your email address.
-- **Why is my AI query failing?** Check your account balance or try again after a few moments.
+- **Why is PDF generation slow?** The system uses LaTeX for high-quality rendering.
+This is resource-intensive.
+- **Why is there no audio?** Ensure `voice_output_enabled` is checked and that `ffmpeg` is installed on the server.

 **11.2.
 Common Error Resolutions**

-- **"Whoops!
-We hit a snag."**: Check the server logs at `writable/logs/` for specific error details.
-- **"File upload failed."**: This usually indicates a permissions issue on the `writable/uploads/` directory.
-- **"Could not send email."**: Verify your SMTP credentials in the `.env` file.
+- **"Pandoc command not found"**: Re-run the setup script or manually install `pandoc` and `texlive-xetex`.
+- **"Conversion failed" (Audio)**: Check web server logs.
+Usually implies `ffmpeg` is missing or `writable/uploads/ttsaudio_secure` is not writable.

 **11.3.
 Logging & Debugging**

 - **Log Location:** All application logs are stored in `writable/logs/`, with a new file created daily.
-- **Log Levels:** Adjust logging sensitivity in `app/Config/Logger.php`.
+- **Critical Errors:** Failures in FFMpeg or Pandoc are logged as 'critical' or 'error' level for easy identification.

 **12. Contributing**